The Missing Cross to Purity

 in which holiness they will see God among them;

-and let everyone see that they do keep their own vineyard clean.
+and let everyone see that they keep their own vineyard clean.

 Dear friends, mind the gospel, which is the power of God,